Military Medals Mounting & High Quality Replicas plus Accessories

-Medal Mounting War Medals WWI, WWII and post-World War 2 New Zealand & British Commonwealth Countries
+Medal Mounting War Medals and Replica Medals WWI, WWII, post-World War 2 New Zealand & British Commonwealth

 Medal mounting of war medals in New Zealand for WWI, WWII and post-WWII allies including British Commonwealth countries military medals for navy, army, air force war campaigns and defence force service

 Other medal awards for mounting include New Zealand Operational Service Medal, New Zealand Honours such as Member of New Zealand Order of Merit, New Zealand Defence Service Medal, Pingat Jasa Malaysia medal and other campaigns.

 As New Zealand's leading medal mounting business, our constant aim is ~ Quality Assured ~ ceremonial excellence for Navy, Army, Air Force campaigns and defence force service.
 All medals fitted with original ribbon, sourced from New Zealand Defence Force on your behalf as required.

 Our fine-quality replica medals for purchase by you are also mounted for wear.
 All medals fitted with original ribbon supplied from our UK manufacturer, who supplies defence forces worldwide.

 To read the definition of swing and formal court mount styles, click here.

 - All medals highly polished, and lacquered as is necessary for some medals.

 - Mounted to military war medal specifications